-5.0 Prior Approval for the residential use of the Barn
+5.0 Prior Approval for the residential use of the Storage Barn

-- 5.1 As it is considered that the proposal would constitute permitted development, the Borough Council now has to decide whether its prior approval is required as to the (i) transport and highways impacts of the development; (ii) noise impacts; (iii) contamination risks on site ; (iv) flooding risks on the site and (v) whether the location or siting of the Barn make it otherwise impractical or undesirable for the building to change from agricultural use to a dwellinghouse.
-The relevant information on these matters is set out below. - 5.2 (i) Transport and highways impacts - 5.2.1 There is a right of access to the site over the access to Staplehurst Road, adjacent to the western corner of the site.
-There are excellent visibility splays on to the Staplehurst Road.
-The proposed use of the Barn as a single dwelling will not amount to any material increase in traffic.
+5.1 As it is considered that the proposal would constitute permitted development, the Borough Council now has to decide whether its prior approval is required as to the (i) transport and highways impacts of the development; (ii) noise impacts; (iii) contamination risks on site ; (iv) flooding risks on the site and (v) whether the location or siting of the Barn make it otherwise impractical or undesirable for the building to change from agricultural use to a dwellinghouse.
+The relevant information on these matters is set out below.

+5.2 (i) Transport and highways impacts

+5.2.1 There is a right of access to the site over the access to Staplehurst Road, adjacent to the western corner of the site and as shown on the submitted site location plan.
+Furthermore, there are excellent visibility splays on to the Staplehurst Road.
+The proposed use of the building as a single dwelling will not amount to any material increase in traffic.
 Indeed, it is contended that it would be less than that generated by an alternative proposal for a commercial use.
 The existing vehicular access from the Staplehurst Road is to be retained and utilised and is considered suitable to serve the proposed change of use.
-At present, there are virtually no vehicle movements to and from the Barn and the proposed conversion will therefore have a de minimis impact in this respect.
+At present, there are virtually no vehicle movements to and from the building and the proposed conversion will therefore have a de minimis impact in this respect.